-The reasons are actually pretty clear and—ironically—there's lots of reliable data on what makes sales data so, well, unreliable.
+The reasons are actually pretty clear and, ironically, there's a lot of reliable data that shows what makes sales data so, well, unreliable.

 This perennial data quality problem creates major obstacles to forecasting accurately and closing business:

-- Inefficient processes, with 1:1s, QBRs, forecast calls spent on tactically repeating facts and staging interrogations rather than strategically discussing how to move the needle to close business.
+- Inefficient processes, with 1:1s, QBRs, and forecast calls spent on tactically repeating facts and staging interrogations rather than strategically discussing how to move the needle to close business

 The solution for this age-old problem starts with automating activity data capture.
 After all, it's almost 2019 and the thought of asking sales reps to enter data feels more like 1975.

-BTW, automated capture capabilities go way beyond just email and calendar.
-There's a treasure trove of data in other business systems like your CRM, marketing automation platform, eSignature system, content management system, sales enablement and more that can be used to provide insights about how your deals are tracking.
+By the way, automated capture capabilities go way beyond just email and calendar.
+There's a treasure trove of data in other business systems like your CRM, marketing automation platform, eSignature system, content management system, sales enablement, and others that can be used to provide insights about how your deals are tracking.

-Ideally, you want to convert all that fresh, reliable data into actionable insights and embed it in all your regular sales processes and revenue operations workflows, like 1:1s, QBRs, and pipeline calls and campaign reviews.
-The idea is to drive better decisions, actions and outcomes across marketing, sales and customer success teams.
+Ideally, you want to convert all of that fresh, reliable data into actionable insights and embed it in all of your regular sales processes and revenue operations workflows like 1:1s, QBRs, and pipeline calls and campaign reviews.
+The idea is to drive better decisions, actions, and outcomes across marketing, sales, and customer success teams.

-It's what we call Connected Revenue Operations and we've seen it change the game for b2b companies large and small.
+It's what we call connected revenue operations, and we've seen it change the game for business-to-business (B2B) companies large and small.

 - Get on the same page.
 Clari makes collaboration simple with one platform serving as a single source of truth with all of the sales activity data in one place for the entire revenue team.
-That means you make sure you're having the right conversations between the right people, with the right data to support them, which leads to better decisions, actions and outcomes across marketing, sales and customer success teams.
+That means that you make sure you're having the right conversations between the right people with the right data to support them, which leads to better decisions, actions, and outcomes across marketing, sales, and customer success teams.